noodle-eater/noodle-eater.github.io/content/posts/enum-generator-in-unity/index.md

 ## Trigger

-ContextMenu is used to trigger the user to generate the enum.
-Not pretty convenient, but at least we can use it now.
+For the trigger to generate the enum, we use `ContextMenu`, not pretty convenient compared to a button, but at least we can use it.
+Later we can update it to use a button or even a custom editor window, but I stick to ScriptableObject because this is the faster way to get the generator working.

 ```csharp
 [ContextMenu("Generate")]